 See the area from above

 The best views are always from above.
 You can go parasailing, paragliding or get on a light aircraft and see the beaches and stunning desert landscapes from a bird’s eye view.
-There are also helicopter rides, something which I love.
+You know that I love a good helicopter ride, and Los Cabos has some of the most amazing landscapes combining the arid desert with the deep ocean.

 The Office on the beach